 Byte Order Mark

+DFDL only interprets Unicode byte order marks at the document level, that is, at the start of the document information item, and the start of the data stream.
+See Section 11.1 Unicode Byte Order Marks (BOM) for details.

-If a byte-order mark codepoint appears at the start of a UTF-8, UTF-16 or UTF-32 encoded string then the byte-order mark will be included as part of the string payload.
-That is, for the UTF-8, UTF-16 and UTF-32 character encodings, a byte-order-mark codepoint is treated as a character of the string in DFDL and contributes to the length.
+If a byte-order mark codepoint appears within the data, either within or at the start of a UTF-8, UTF-16 or UTF-32 encoded string then the byte-order mark will be included as part of the string payload as a character codepoint.
+That is, for the UTF-8, UTF-16 and UTF-32 character encodings, a byte-order-mark codepoint is treated as a character of the string in DFDL and contributes 1 character length unit to the length.

-A way of eliminating the byte-order mark so that it does not end up in the infoset is that the byte-order mark can be modeled as a separate element before the string.
-This BOM element can be either required or optional depending on whether one is expected or optional at the beginning of the string.
+A way of eliminating the byte-order mark at the beginning of a string so that it does not end up in the infoset is that the byte-order mark can be modeled as a separate element before the string.
+This BOM element can be either required or optional depending on whether a byte order mark is expected or optional at the beginning of the string.

 Length of Bit Fields

-A bit field is an element of integer type where the lengthUnits=’bits’.
+A bit field is an element of unsigned integer or boolean type where the lengthUnits=’bits’.

 It is a schema definition error if the length of a bit field is too large for the corresponding integer type, and the length can be statically determined (from the schema only).